fidometa/Smart_Contract/README.md

 Features:

-1. 3% community fee is deducted from each transacion and reflected to all holders for passive income.
+1. 5% total charge including communitycharge,ecosystemcharge,surcharge1 shall be deducted if sender is not excluded from the corresponding fees.
-2. 1.5% is deducted from each transaction is deposited to ecosystem wallet.
+2. 3% community fee is deducted from each transacion and reflected to all holders for passive income.
-3. community_charge, ecoSysFee,ecoSysWallet,surcharge1,surcharge2,surcharge3,surcharge_1_Wallet,surcharge_2_Wallet,surcharge_3_Wallet and bank wallet can be set by admin.
+3. 1.5% is deducted from each transaction is deposited to ecosystem wallet.
-4. An Address can be freezed to send/receive token by admin.
+4. 0.5% is duducted and send to burn address
-5. An address can be include/removed from getting reflection/community distribution by admin.
+5. community_charge, ecoSysFee,ecoSysWallet,surcharge1,surcharge2,surcharge3,surcharge_1_Wallet,surcharge_2_Wallet,surcharge_3_Wallet can be set only by admin.
-6. An address can be include/removed from communityCharge,ecoSysFee,4. surcharge1,surcharge2,surcharge3 deduction by admin.
+6. An Address can be freezed to send token by admin.
-7. Some amount of token can be locked in any address for a given days.
-All tokens along with locked and unlocked will can be shown in user wallet but only unlocked token will be able to withdraw.
-This can be done by admin only.
+7. An address can be include/removed from getting reflection/community distribution/reward by admin.
-8. Tokens in wallet can be locked and unlocked many times as per requirement by admin.
+8. An address can be include/removed from communityCharge,ecoSysFee,surcharge1,surcharge2,surcharge3 deduction by admin.
-9. Locking time can be reduced or extend anytime by admin only.
+9. Some amount of token can be transfer with lock by admin in any address for a given days.
+Locking/vesting works as below
-10. Using 'release_lock' all locked token can be released by admin.
+10. Locked token will be locked for some initial period say 3 Months, After completion of initial period a user can unlock their token 20% each month.
-11. Using 'unlockToken' some amount of token can be unlocked by admin only.
+11. All tokens along with locked and unlocked will can be shown in user wallet but only unlocked token will be able to withdraw.
-12. A user can check how much amount is locked in their wallet and for how much time.
+16. A user can check how much amount is locked via bscscan explored web3
-13. Token can be burn/mint by admin only.
+17. Token can be burn/mint by admin only but can not exceed the initial total supply.
-14. MaxTxPercent can be set by admin, it will set max_transaction_amount of token a user can send at once.
+18. MaxTxPercent can be set by admin, it will set max_transaction_amount of token a user can send at once.

 **Setup**